The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 Give examples of norms and standards used in the process of planning the economic activities of enterprises.

-Norms are planned technical and economic indicators that characterize the specific consumption of material, labor, financial resources and ensure high quality of products (work performed) and economical use of resources.
+Norms are planned technical and economic indicators that characterize specific values consumption of material, labor, financial resources and ensure high quality of products (work performed) and economical use of resources.

-Standards are the values used in calculating the norms, or element-by-element components of the norms, as well as coefficients characterizing the degree of use of tools or objects of labor.
+Standards are the values used in calculating norms, or the element-by-element components of norms, as well as coefficients characterizing the degree of use of tools or objects of labor.

-Norms and standards are used as a starting point for determining the need for equipment, raw materials and materials, when calculating the number of employees, their wages fund, production costs, etc. practically for calculating all planned indicators of the enterprise and its structural divisions.
-It should be borne in mind that they are simultaneously used in the implementation of other management functions.
-In general, norms and standards perform the following functions:
+Norms and standards are used as a starting point for determining the need for equipment, raw materials and supplies when calculating the number of employees and their fund wages, production costs, etc., i.e. practically for calculating all planned performance indicators of the enterprise and its structural divisions.
+It should be borne in mind that at the same time they are used to implement other control functions.
+In general, the rules and regulations are met following functions:

-1) are the basis for calculating the organization of production in general, as well as production and labor processes in particular;
+1) are the basis for calculations of the organization of production in general, as well as production and labor processes in particular;

-2) on their basis, planning of all technical and economic indicators of the enterprise and its structural divisions is carried out;
+2) on their basis, planning of all technical and economic indicators of the operation of the enterprise and its structural divisions is carried out;

-3) are the basis for the organization of wages for all categories of workers;
+3) are the basis for organizing wages for all categories of workers;

-5) are used as a tool for monitoring the use of resources, as well as for analysis.
+5) are used as a tool for monitoring the use of resources, as well as in conducting analysis.

-19. What indicators characterize the condition and movement of fixed assets of enterprises?
+19. What indicators characterize the state and movement of fixed assets of enterprises?

-2. The rate of change in the average annual cost.
+2. Rate of change in average annual cost.

-3. The share of the value of certain types of fixed assets in their total value.
+3. The share of the cost of certain types of fixed assets in their total cost.

-4. The coefficient of input (renewal) of fixed assets is defined as the ratio of the value of fixed assets put into operation during the year to the book value at the end of the reporting year.
+4. The coefficient of commissioning (updating) of fixed assets is defined as the ratio of the cost of fixed assets put into operation during the year to the book value at the end of the reporting year.

-5. Depreciation ratio - the ratio of the amount of depreciation of fixed assets for the entire period of their operation to the full book value of fixed assets at the end of the year.
+5. Depreciation coefficient - the ratio of the amount of depreciation of fixed assets over the entire period of their operation to the total book value of fixed assets at the end of the year.

 6. The shelf life ratio is the ratio of the residual value to the full book value at the end of the year